 Peripartum cardiomyopathy occurs toward the end or immediately after delivery and can result in systolic heart failure.
 The etiology remains unclear.

 The risk of subsequent heart failure during a pregnancy following one that resulted in peripartum cardiomyopathy depends predominantly on whether the left ventricular systolic function normalized or remained depressed.
-In general, the data to answer this question is limited.
+In general, the data to answer this question are limited.

-If the left ventricular systolic function did not return to normal after the prior pregnancy, then the mortality rate was 19% in one small case series with a large majority developing heart failure symptoms.
+If the left ventricular systolic function did not return to normal after the prior pregnancy, the mortality rate was 19% in one small case series with a large majority developing heart failure symptoms.

-The current recommendation is to avoid pregnancy if the left ventricular systolic function remains depressed, however it is safe to attempt future pregnancies if the systolic function returned to normal.
+The current recommendation is to avoid pregnancy if the left ventricular systolic function remains depressed; however, it is safe to attempt future pregnancies if the systolic function returned to normal.